vrou/credential-theft-lab/docs/mfa.md

 should be a self-signed certificate for the portal already created (CP-MFA), as well as a SSL/TLS profile (CP_MFA_SSL) for you to use.

-Configure Captive Portal for the GP tunnel interface as shown:
+Configure Captive Portal for the GP tunnel interface as shown at **Device > User Identification > Captive Portal Settings**:

 ![Captive Portal](img/captive_portal.png)